List of The Facts of Life characters: Kelly Affinado

 Kelly Affinado is played by Pamela Segall Adlon.
-She starts out as a shoplifter taking things from "Edna's Edibles" until she gets caught by Jo pocketing bread and marinated baby carrots and is sent on her way, with Jo preventing Blair from calling the police.
+She starts out as a shoplifter taking things from "Edna's Edibles" until Jo caught her pocketing bread and marinated baby carrots and is sent on her way, with Jo preventing Blair from calling the police.

 In "Small But Dangerous," Kelly extorts Blair for money from the cash register to pay off the gang that is supposedly causing trouble for "Edna's Edibles."
 There is no gang and Jo catches on to Kelly's plot, using the phone book to track her down to her apartment.
 She yells at Kelly for extorting money from her friends and gets the money back.
 She tells her never to return to the shop.
 Kelly does return and apologizes to Mrs. Garrett and the girls....especially Jo.

 By her next appearance, Kelly turns herself around and starts working for a newspaper vendor selling newspapers on street corners.
 She asks Jo to be her role model.

 In an interview with Entertainment Weekly, Adlon shared that the showrunners "wanted to feminize Jo a little bit" and that she was meant to be the new "tough girl" character.
 Speaking further, she said, "I don’t think that Nancy McKeon—with all due respect—felt like having somebody come in.
 Do you know what I mean?
 I don’t think she was really on board with the new character, so I guess that’s what changed the role so much.
 I mean, they turned me into this awful person who ended up friggin’ robbing Edna’s Edibles!"

 The character was dropped after season five.